noiseprotocol/noise_spec/noise.md

 This is fairly easy:

- * The first three messages have their payloads padded with random bytes to a constant size, regardless of which handshake is executed.
+ * The first three messages can have their payloads padded with random bytes to a constant size, regardless of which handshake is executed.

- * Instead of a `type` byte, the responder uses trial decryption to differentiate between an initial message using `Noise_XX` or `Noise_IK`
+ * Instead of a `type` byte, the responder can use trial decryption to differentiate between an initial message using `Noise_XX` or `Noise_IK`.

- * Instead of a `type` byte, an initiator who sent a `Noise_IK` initial message uses trial decryption to differentiate between a response using `Noise_IK` or `Noise_XXfallback`.
+ * Instead of a `type` byte, an initiator who sent a `Noise_IK` initial message can use trial decryption to differentiate between a response using `Noise_IK` or `Noise_XXfallback`.

 This leaves the Noise ephemerals in the clear, so an eavesdropper might suspect